Money Saving Tips

 Travel by bus

 Bus companies offer discounts if you can pay for your regular travel in advance.
 Weekly and monthly tickets could save you a few pounds.
-Take a look at their website or phone up to see if they do other types of discounts.
+Take a look at their website to see what other discounts they may have available.

 Keeping your car on the road

 Looking for the cheapest petrol prices in your area?
-Sign up to Petrolprices.com and let it do the legwork for you.
-This website will give you the cheapest petrol in your area on a daily basis.
-MOTs and annual services are a necessary expense so shop around.
-Big name garages don’t always offer the best prices; smaller local garages can offer competitive prices for great service too.
+Sign up to Petrolprices.com and let it do all the legwork for you.
+This website identifies the cheapest fuel in your area on a daily basis.
+MOTs and annual services are a necessary expense so make sure you shop around.
+Big name garages don’t always offer the best prices; smaller, local garages can offer competitive prices for a great service too.

 Feed your family for less

-You might be able to feed your family well for less money, and put the cash you save away for a rainy day.
-Try Netmums and A Girl Called Jack, though there are plenty of other ‘feed my family for less’ results to be found via a search engine.
-Another tip is to try and work out when your local supermarket puts out its reduced items for mere pennies, and swoop!
+Wouldn’t it be great to feed your family well for less money, and put the cash you save away for a rainy day?
+Try Netmums for some ideas on how you can do this, though there are plenty of other ‘feed my family for less’ results to be found via a search engine.
 If you are really struggling short-term to find money for food, ask your local Citizen’s Advice Bureau or local council where your nearest food bank is.